Small-$x$ factorisation in the target fragmentation region

 with $\boldsymbol{r}_{ab}\equiv\at-\bt$.
 Here $z_g=k_g\cdot P/(P\cdot q)$ is the longitudinal momentum fraction of the gluon with 4-momentum $k_g^\mu$ and $\zt$ its transverse coordinate when it eikonally crosses the shockwave.
 The integral over $z_g$ is divergent as $z_g\to 0$, yet as we shall see, the high virtuality limit of Eq.\,\eqref{eq:FULL-R1R1-alltwist} is insensitive to this rapidity divergence~\footnote{For general kinematics, this divergence is cancelled by the high energy evolution of the dipole $S$-matrix~\cite{Caucal:2024cdq}}.
 Further, $K_0$ is the zeroth order modified Bessel function entering into the $q\bar q g$ light-cone wave-function with the effective $q\bar qg$ size given by $X_R^2=z(1-z-z_g)\rxyt^2+zz_g\rzxt^2+(1-z-z_g)z_g\rzyt^2$ and likewise for $X_R'$ with the replacement $\rxyt\to\rxpyt$ and $\rzxt\to\rzxpt$.
 Last, the CGC correlator $\Xi$ associated with the eikonal interaction of the $q\bar q g$ system with the target gluon field reads

-with the shorthand notation $D_{xy}=\Tr(V_{\xt}V^\dagger_{\yt})/N_c$.
+with the shorthand notation $D_{xy}=\Tr(V_{F,\xt}V^\dagger_{F,\yt})/N_c$.

 We would like to demonstrate that Eq.\,\eqref{eq:FULL-R1R1-alltwist} has a leading twist component in the limit $Q^2\gg P_\perp^2$.
-As previously mentioned, this limit is dominated by aligned jet configurations, yet for this diagram, the end-point $z=1$ is power suppressed because of the upper limit of the $z_g$ integral coming from longitudinal momentum conservation.
-Let us then focus on the endpoint $z=0$ with the scaling $z\sim P_\perp^2/Q^2\ll 1$.
-In this regime, the term given by $z_g^2/(2z^2)$ in the third line of Eq.\,\eqref{eq:FULL-R1R1-alltwist} dominates.
+As previously mentioned, this limit is dominated by aligned jet configurations, with end points $z \sim 0$ and $1-z-z_g \sim 0$ corresponding to soft quark and soft antiquark respectively.
+Yet for this diagram and photon polarization, the end-point $1-z-z_g \sim 0$ is power suppressed due the factor $(1-z-z_g)^2$ in Eq.\,\eqref{eq:FULL-R1R1-alltwist}.
+Let us then focus on the endpoint $z \sim 0 $ with the scaling $z\sim P_\perp^2/Q^2\ll 1$.
+In this regime, one can set $z=0$ in the third line of Eq.\,\eqref{eq:FULL-R1R1-alltwist}.
 The additional power of $z_g^2$ cancels the light-cone divergence in $1/z_g$ of the $z_g$ integral such that one can safely integrate over $z_g$ between 0 and 1, with typically $z_g\sim 1/2$.

 Furthermore, the hierarchy of scales $Q\gg P_\perp$ must be reflected in a hierarchy of transverse distances among the $q\bar q g$ system while interacting with the shockwave.
 From the phase in Eq.\,\eqref{eq:FULL-R1R1-alltwist}, we have $r_{xx'}\sim 1/P_\perp$ (and likewise for $r_{xy}$ and $r_{x'y}$ since $\rxxtp=\rxyt-\rxpyt$) such that the $q\bar q$ pair is widely separated in the amplitude and complex conjugate amplitude.
 Moreover, the $\bar q g$ pair must have a small size as the condition $X_R\lesssim 1/Q$ from the $K_0$ Bessel function implies $r_{zy}\sim 1/Q$.
-We can therefore approximate $X_R\approx z\rxyt^2+z_g(1-z_g)\rzyt^2$ (and likewise for $X_R'$) where it is now easy to verify that both terms in $X_R$ are of the same order.
+We can therefore approximate $X_R^2 \approx z\rxyt^2+z_g(1-z_g)\rzyt^2$ (and likewise for $X_R'^2$) where it is now easy to verify that both terms in $X_R$ are of the same order.
 Similarly, the Weizsäcker–Williams gluon emission kernel $\rzxt^i/\rzxt^2$ in Eq.\,\eqref{eq:FULL-R1R1-alltwist} is approximated by $-\rxyt^i/\rxyt^2$.
 Finally, using $\zt\sim \yt$, the CGC correlator Eq.\,\eqref{eq:XINLO4} simplifies into a sum of dipoles, with an overall $C_F$ Casimir factor: